jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_python.rst

        return Py_BuildValue("d", c);
    }

-The reason for the & operator is to pass the -variable as a reference to the Fortran routine.
+The reason for the & operator is to pass the C-variable as a reference to the Fortran routine.

-To build the modified extension module, the Fortran routine must be compiled separately and then provided as a -file to the script:
+To build the modified extension module, the Fortran routine must be compiled separately and then provided as a C-file to the script:

 .. code-block:: Python